This special issue aims at promoting high-quality papers in UHPC bridge field and contributes to the technology and knowledge advancements.

 - Service limit state design, durability and life-cycle analysis of UHPC bridge elements.

-The submission is open now!
 The prospective authors are encouraged to submit their manuscripts online to Advances in Bridge Engineering through link https://www.editorialmanager.com/aben/default2.aspx and select Special Issue: Innovative Applications of UHPC in Bridge Engineering.
 The manuscripts will go through regular peer review process before being accepted.
-Please visit the journal website for additional instructions.
+For more information, please find the Submission Guideline on the Journal homepage.

 Prof. Xudong Shao, Hunan University